Get insider access

 307 ms

-The JBL Tune 130NC have alright Bluetooth connectivity.
+The JBL Tune 130NC TWS have alright Bluetooth connectivity.
 Unfortunately, they don't support multi-device or NFC pairing.
 They also have high audio lag on PCs, iOS, and Android devices.
-However, they have a low-latency 'Video Mode' in their companion app, which lowers their latency to 203 ms on PC, 91 ms on iOS, and 132 ms on Android devices.
-That said, some apps and devices compensate for latency differently, so your real-world experience may vary.
+However, their companion app has a low-latency 'Video Mode', which helps lower audio lag.
+It's still quite high on PCs but is much lower on iOS and Android devices, so you can stream video without severe lip-sync mismatch.
+That said, some apps and devices compensate for latency differently.

 0